eliashaeussler/typo3-warming/README.md

 ### Path to XML sitemap

-The path to a XML sitemap is determined in three steps:
+The path to an XML sitemap is determined in three steps:

-1. Site configuration: Within the Sites module, one can explicitly define the path to the XML sitemap of a site.
+1. Site configuration: Within the Sites module, one can explicitly define the path to the XML sitemap of a site (see screenshot below).
 2. `robots.txt`: If no path is defined in the site configuration, a possible `robots.txt` file is parsed for a valid `Sitemap` configuration. **Note: Only the first occurrence will be respected.**